top of page

 You strike fast and hard, sacrificing accuracy for power.

-Action - Melee/Ranged - Uses Equal to Proficiency Bonus/Long Rest
+No Action Cost - Melee/Ranged - Uses Equal to Proficiency Bonus/Long Rest

 Volley